 Learn More: Landing Authorization

-In 2017, The Republic of Madagascar launched a system to obtain electronic visas on arrival for tourist purposes.
-The Tourist e-Visa on Arrival (Landing Authorization) application process is simple and registration is completed 100% online.
+In 2017, the Republic of Madagascar launched a system to obtain electronic visas on arrival for touristic purposes.
+The Landing Authorization application process is simple and registration is completed 100% online.

-Once your application is submitted and accepted, you will receive a Landing Authorization that must be shown to the immigration officers upon arrival in Madagascar, where you will have to pay a fee in person according to the visa validity you chose.
+Once your application is submitted and accepted, you will receive a Landing Authorization that must be shown to the immigration officers upon arrival in Madagascar, where you will have to pay a fee in person according to the validity of the visa on arrival you chose.

 Yes, it’s that simple.

 This is a method for applying to e-Visas from anywhere in the world.
-Some advantages of this system to the traveler are that visas can be applied for quickly over the internet at any time, from any location and that payment is made online at the time of the application.
+Some advantages of this system to the traveler are that visas can be applied for quickly over the internet at any time, from any location.
+Payment is made online at the time of the application.